CaptKraken/mapty/README.md

 ### \*not mobile friendly

-# what i did
+# what i did on top

+- added a reset app button, since the function was already written.
+- set pin marker of current location when map loads.
+- set current location to Phnom Penh, Cambodia if user doesn't allow location.
+- map zoom level updates every time user click

-added a error message popup ( errorMessage() ) & a toast notification thingy ( toastMessage() )
+- added a error message popup ( errorMessage() ) & a toast notification thingy ( toastMessage() )

-i converted the localstorage data to objects again. go check \_getLocalStorage() & \_newWorkout() they still have their data intact. (i spent like half an hour wondering why the data has the same id lol) not sure if what i came up with is an efficient way of doing it, but im gonna to sleep now.
+- i converted the localstorage data to objects again. go check \_getLocalStorage() & \_newWorkout() they still have their data intact. (i spent like half an hour wondering why the data has the same id lol) not sure if what i came up with is an efficient way of doing it, but im gonna to sleep now.